TuikkaTommi/portfolio/README.md

 ## About me ⛷️

 I'm on the final stretch of my studies, and I have gathered a wide set of skills on web-development during that time.
 I've specialized myself in fullstack-development, mainly on JavaScript and its relating technologies.
-I work well both independently and within a team, and I put effort into communicating clearly, so that everyone is on the same page.
-I really like to take on new challenges, and solving a new problem is extremely rewarding for me.
+I am an independent worker, and I have great self-management skills, but I also work well within a team.
+I love solving problems and challenging myself with new things.
+I also really like learning new skills, and do so constantly.
+During development, I put effort into keeping the code as clear and readable as possible, so that we as a group can work efficiently.
+I also follow this rule with general communication within the team, as it is a key component in a successful software project.
+I also want to help others with the problems they are facing, whenever I’m able to.

 ## Skills 💻